gvwilson/codebender/README.md

 > This workshop teaches Sabina the basics of organizational change,
 > while the exercises help her figure out what changes she wants
 > and how to achieve them.

-## Code of Conduct

-In the interest of fostering an open and welcoming environment, we as authors and instructors pledge to making participation in our workshop a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
-Examples of unacceptable behavior by participants include:

--   the use of sexualized language or imagery and unwelcome sexual attention or advances,
--   trolling, insulting/derogatory comments, and personal or political attacks,
--   public or private harassment,
--   publishing others' private information, including physical or electronic addresses, without explicit permission, and
--   other conduct which could reasonably be considered inappropriate in a professional setting.

-If you feel someone is in breach of this code of conduct, please contact the workshop organizers.
-All reports will be treated as confidential.

 ## Syllabus